chucksterv/sass-boilerplate/README.md

   - A function that takes in the colors from the color map and creats a text color and a background color class for each one of the colors.
   - A SR-Only class to be added to SR only elements.
   - A Display: None class to be used.
+  - A function that takes values from the font-weights map and creats a fw class for each value present.

 Changes

 - Changed name from scss to sass.
 - Display None util class.
+- fw util classes.